sysujjlab/sysujjlab.github.io/content/authors/ZhipengLi/_index.md

   - Graduated Students
 ---

-Zhipeng Li received the B.Sc. degree in xxx from Henan Normal University, Xinxiang, China, in xxx, and the M.Sc. degree in xxx from Chongqing University, Chongqing, China, in xxx.
-He is currently pursuing the Ph.D. degree with Sun Yat-sen University, Shenzhen, China.
+Zhipeng Li received the B.Sc. degree from Henan Normal University, Xinxiang, China, the M.Sc. degree from Chongqing University, Chongqing, China, and the Ph.D. degree from Sun Yat-sen University, Shenzhen, China.
+He is currently working as a lecturer at Information Engineering University.

 His current research interests include image sensors and energy harvesting circuits.